Death of William DaShawn Hamilton: Discovery of body

 On February 26, 1999, a worker for the Clifton United Methodist Church cemetery in southern DeKalb County, Georgia noticed skeletal remains on the side of the woods in the cemetery.
 He immediately notified authorities and it was determined it was the remains of a young male child.

 An autopsy of the victim considered the cause of death as undetermined due to the time span of which the remains were there.
 It was believed that he had died in the last few months of 1998.
-The victim's remains had traces of acetominophen and diphenhydramine.
+The victim's remains had traces of acetaminophen and diphenhydramine.
 He was not malnourished and his remains did not show signs of long-time abuse.
 There was not enough evidence to rule out either homicide nor natural causes.
 His age range was determined to be between 4 and 7 years old.
-His height was between to and he weighed between 40 and 60 pounds.
+His height was between to and he weighed between 40 and 60 lbs.
 DNA was extracted.

 The initial investigation focused heavily on the victim's clothing.
 He was wearing red jean pants, a pullover hoodie, and brown Timberland boots, which was initially believed to suggest that he did not come from a lower-class family.
 He was buried in Clifton Methodist Churchyard, the church near where he was found, in an unmarked grave.